 PaceHealth is available to our Pace community of researchers and clinicians.
 If you would like more information or are interested in migrating your current Zoom account to PaceHealth, please send an e-mail to paceirb@pace.edu.

-5. How and when does the IRB need to be notified of study changes?
+8. How and when does the IRB need to be notified of study changes?

-For non-exempt research studies: The appropriate process for making changes to research studies in force majeure circumstances, such the current COVID-19 pandemic, follows below:
+The appropriate process for making changes to research studies in force majeure circumstances, such the current COVID-19 pandemic, follows below: